 ‘By the rivers of Babylon we sat down and wept

 There on the willow-trees

 we hung up our harps.’

 Young willow twigs were also chewed to relieve pain.
-In the early nineteenth century modern science isolated the active ingredient responsible, salicylic acid, which was also found in the meadowsweet plant.
-From this the world’s first synthetic drug, acetylasylic acid, was developed and marketed as Aspirin, named after the old botanical name for meadowsweet, Spirea ulmaria.
+In the early nineteenth century scientists isolated the active ingredient responsible, salicylic acid.
+This compound is also found in the meadowsweet plant.
+From this the world’s first synthetic drug, acetylasylic acid, was developed.
+It was marketed as Aspirin, named after the old botanical name for meadowsweet, Spirea ulmaria.

 Beavers also eat a lot of willow and so salicylic acid becomes concentrated in glands near the base of their tails.
 The substance in the glands is called castoreum and was prized as medicine.
 People hunted beavers to extinction in many places partly because castoreum was so sought after.